nepur/esp32_workshop/README.md

-# ESP8266_12E Workshop
+# ESP32 Workshop
-Workshop exercises for the ESP8266 12E (NodeMCU 1.0)
+Workshop exercises for the ESP32 (DoIt v1.0)

-This workshop is based around the ESP8266 ESP-12E using Arduino versus NodeMCU (Lua) build that comes on it from the factory.
+This workshop is based around the ESP32 using Arduino versus NodeMCU (Lua) build that comes on it from the factory.
-Arduino on ESP 12-E.  This will work very similarly to other arduinos.
+Arduino on ESP 32.
+This will work very similarly to other arduinos.

+A good tutorial from which this setup is derived can be found [here.](http://www.instructables.com/id/Getting-Started-With-ESP32-on-a-Mac-Blink-and-LED/)

+Another good tutorial which shows how to wire up the pinout for the OLED used in this lab [here.](https://blog.squix.org/weatherstation-wiring-and-first-run)

+##Background on this board
+Hardware and firmware information for this board can be found here:
+1. The DoIt Wiki captures information on this board [here.](https://github.com/SmartArduino/SZDOITWiKi/wiki/ESP8266---ESP32)
+2. Esp32 Arduino information can be found [here.](https://github.com/espressif/arduino-esp32)
+3. The original Lua repo is [here.](https://github.com/Nicholas3388/LuaNode)
+4. The low level development framework can be found [here.](https://docs.espressif.com/projects/esp-idf/en/latest/get-started/index.html)

+Background on the two OLED driver libraries we will use - the OLED uses the SSD1306 chip:
+1. The first is [here.]The u8g2 library is [here.](https://github.com/olikraus/u8g2) or the older version [here.](https://github.com/olikraus/u8glib)
+2. The second is using the Adafruit SSD1306 library.
+Include Adafruit_SSD1306.h file (located in your libraries folder after you import them in) and take out the comment slashes // for #define SSD1306_128_64 so when you compile you don't get the error.
+An example [here.](https://github.com/adafruit/Adafruit_SSD1306/blob/master/examples/ssd1306_128x64_i2c/ssd1306_128x64_i2c.ino) and switch out line 61 to initialize with 0x3C if its the 128x32 vs the 128x64 - display.begin(SSD1306_SWITCHCAPVCC, 0x3C); otherwise leave it for the 128x64 display.

 ##Verify that your board works
 Out of the box the NodeMCU 1.0 can be tested with the default NodeLua 1.0 build.
 This will verify that the hardware and WiFi is working correctly: